Pet-Roulette/pet-roulette.github.io/README.md

 Implemented a grid system to layout items that displays names and images of 36 pets.

 Grid layout and information is depicted/adjusted differently depending on the user's device.

+FlexBoxes are used inside the grid item to organize the format of animal information.

+All grid items in the container depict a roulette table (black and red themes).

 **For PC: Organize 3 columns of pet information that the user can scroll down.**